 Wallander followed in Sweden, again with Red's.

 I shot commercials and promos in 3d for Mercedes and Sky, I was trying to concentrate on work that stretched me so 3D at 160mph and 3D at 1000fps!

 I met Dominic Brunt while he was producing Graces Story and we got on well.

 I really enjoyed shooting lower budget movies as I have far more involvement than I would on a large movie.

-Unfortunately my last 3 years experiences with cancer have meant that I'm not insurable for a bonded movie :-( even though my scans are clear.
+Unfortunately my last 4 years experiences with cancer have meant that I'm not insurable for a bonded movie :-( even when my scans are clear.
 I have to have 5 years of clear scans before I can be insured for a film.

 Of course that doesn't prevent me doing low budget movies...